Upper School Curriculum

 This course supports the formal study of a representative body of literature written in Spanish, from Peninsular Spain, Latin America, and the United States.
 Students have varied opportunities to develop proficiency in Spanish across a range of skills—with emphasis on critical reading and analytical writing—and to reflect on the many voices and cultures of the Spanish-speaking world.

-This course covers a full year of algebra in preparation for Geometry in grade 10 and Algebra II in grade 11.
+This course covers a full year of algebra in preparation for summer Geometry, Algebra II & Trigonometry in 10th grade, PreCalculus in 11th grade and Calculus during senior year.
 Topics include the solution of linear equations and applications to problem solving, the graph and equation of a line, solution of systems of linear equations, operations with polynomials, factoring, solution of quadratic equations by factoring and formula, properties of the graph of a quadratic function, properties of exponents, probability and statistics, operations with rational functions, solution of rational equations and properties of and operations with radicals.
-The course is taught using the iPad and the application HMH-FUSE Algebra I. The iPad will be used to deliver the content and will provide a more customized learning experience.
+Summer Geometry usually runs through the middle of July and covers all the topics covered in the 9th grade standard Geometry class.

 Geometry (Grade 9)

 This is a full-year course in Euclidean geometry with an emphasis on the writing of proofs.
 Topics include properties of segments and angles, perpendicular and parallel lines, triangle congruence, properties of quadrilaterals, triangle inequalities, similarity, right triangles, right triangle trigonometry, circles, metric geometry, coordinate geometry and transformation.
 Algebraic concepts, specifically radicals, quadratics, and systems of linear equations, are reinforced and applied throughout the course.
-This course is taught using the iPad and the application HMH-FUSE Geometry.
-The iPad will be used to deliver the content and will provide a more customized learning experience.
+Students will build on their problem solving skills as they develop the ability to reason through problems using postulates, theorems, and inductive and deductive reasoning.